msgcodeandcreate/Connect3/README.md

 ## Features
 List of features ready and TODOs for future development
 * Basic Chat functionality (Server-Chats)
-* Awesome feature 3

 To-do list:
 * matching feature
 * UI
-* Server Management
+* More Server Management and Tools

 ## Status
 Project is _in progress_